 Table of contents

-- the International Covenant on Civil and Political Rights
+* the International Covenant on Civil and Political Rights

-- the Convention on the Rights of the Child
+* the Convention on the Rights of the Child

-- the Convention on the Rights of Persons with Disabilities
+* the Convention on the Rights of Persons with Disabilities

-- the Declaration on the Elimination of All Forms of Intolerance and Discrimination Based on Religion or Belief.
+* the Declaration on the Elimination of All Forms of Intolerance and Discrimination Based on Religion or Belief.

-- If you are unsure if you can make a complaint about something, you can contact the Commission’s Complaint Information Service by phone on 1300 656 419 or by email to email@example.com.
+- If you are not sure if you can make a complaint about something, you can contact the Commission’s National Information Service by phone on 1300 656 419 or by email to email@example.com.
 If we can’t help you, we will try to refer you to someone who can.

 - If we cannot deal with your complaint, we will explain why.

 - We will contact you to talk about your complaint and we may ask you to provide more information.

 - Usually, we will contact the person or organisation you are complaining about (the respondent) and provide them with a copy of your complaint.
 We will ask for their comments and other relevant information.
 We will let you know what they say about your complaint.